dfletcher/tsws/README.md

 binary content using `cat`, `echo`, `printf` or similar.

-When a function is used to serve content, the Content-Type is declared in a variable with the same name as the file with a suffix "_Content_Type".
+When a function is used to serve content, the Content-Type is declared in a variable with the same name as the function with a suffix "_Content_Type".

 See the library example above for an example of a content serving function and related _Content_Type variable.